parker-riggs/CS4100-Project1/README.md

 - `KMER_LENGTH = 12`
 - `WINDOW_SIZE = 5`

-Because tokens are stored as 3-digit values, a k-mer length of 12 corresponds to 4 tokens per hashed chunk.
+Because tokens are stored as 3 digit values, a k-mer length of 12 corresponds to 4 tokens per hashed chunk.

 ## Requirements